 Develop your skills as a musician and as an ensemble player in the winds and percussion summer program.
 You will increase your musical awareness and challenge your technical proficiency through valuable ensemble experiences.

-Intermediate Wind Symphony (view 2015 repertoire).
+Intermediate Wind Symphony (view repertoire).
 With the wind symphony, you will perform two public concerts during the three-week session.
-Advanced students will also join the Intermediate Symphony Orchestra (repertoire coming soon).
+Advanced students will also join the Intermediate Symphony Orchestra (view repertoire).

 Program Details (for students in Wind Symphony only):